sequentech/documentation/docs/general/guides/electoral-board-ceremonies/electoral-board-ceremonies.md

 ## Election Creation Configuration

-During the election creation process, in the last step, called "Create Election".
-Click on the pencil as shown in this image:
+During the election creation process, in the last step, called "Create Election", click on the pencil as shown in this image:

 ![Create Election](./assets/create_election.png)